Commodore64HomeBrew/Contiki-BBS/README.md

 Alternatively, a Commodore 64 with a Commodore 1541/1570/1571/1581 disk drive and any compatible ethernet cartridge (e.g. TFE, RRnet, 64NIC+) will work as well.
 You just have to transfer the D64 image to a 5.25" / 3.5"   disk.
 Search the web for 'opencbm' for information on how to accomplish this.

-How to build Contiki BBS from scratch
+How to build Magnetar BBS from scratch
 ------------------------------------
 This guide assumes your are using Linux as your development platform.
 Shell commands needed to be entered will be displayed with the well known UNIX commandline prompt at the beginning.
 E.g. the following example will show the 'ls' command being issued:

   $ ls

 1.)
-Create a folder where you are going to keep your Contiki and Contiki BBS sources.
+Create a folder where you are going to keep your Magnetar and Magnetar BBS sources.

   $ mkdir src